hive-engine/steemsmartcontracts-wiki/Market-Pools.md

 ```

 ### removeLiquidity
 This action allows a liquidity provider to withdraw their tokens from the market pool.
-This can only be performed in such a way that the trading price is maintained.

 * requires active key: yes
 * can be called by: anyone
 * parameters:
   * tokenPair (string): Trading pair name describing the two tokens that will be paired in the format ```TOKEN1:TOKEN2```
-  * baseQuantity (string): Amount to withdraw from the base token reserve (first token in pair)
-  * quoteQuantity (string): Amount to withdraw from the quote token reserve (second token in pair)
+  * sharesOut (string): Percentage > 0 <= 100 - amount of liquidity shares to convert into tokens

 * example:
 ```
 {
   "tokenPair": "GLD:SLV",
-  "baseQuantity": "1000",
-  "quoteQuantity": "16000",
+  "sharesOut": "50",
   "isSignedWithActiveKey": true
 }
 ```